 Having a chronic lung disease means that you can be more likely to get severely ill and have complications from COVID-19.
-This makes it more important than ever for you to follow all the guidelines to minimize your risk of infection – with a continued emphasis on staying home and physically distanced from others.
-We know that isn’t easy.
+This makes it more important than ever for you to follow all the guidelines to minimize your risk of infection.
+We know that is not always easy.

 That is why we are here to help you get the answers you need to stay safe during this unsettling time.
 There is so much information out there so we narrowed it down to seven essential things we think every person living with chronic lung disease should know.

 - Lung health emergencies are still emergencies.
 If you are having a flare-up from your lung disease or experiencing new symptoms that trouble you – call your doctor and come up with a plan together.